bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StartPointId_0OLNfz0Ir4oRaSoNkqZHEH/Documentation.md

-Indicate the ending point of the cable
+Indicate the starting point of the cable